My Creed is Jesus Christ

 Romans 5:3-5

-I believe hardships in life, in the right perspective, have a purpose; they develop our endurance, strengthen our character, give us hope, and shape our thoughts about God.
+I believe the hardships in life have a purpose; they can develop our endurance, strengthen our character, give us hope, and shape our thoughts about God.

 In Genesis 50:20, Joseph told his brothers, As for you, you meant evil against me, but God meant it for good.”